tools-only/FairPP/README.md

 Reproducing the data generation process, please make use of 1 (questions) and 2 (answers).
 If you want to obtain your own personalized preference data, you can add more persona in 2_personalized_preference.ipynb

-Otherwise, you can also directly use the dataset we provide [Huggingface](https://huggingface.co/collections/tools-o/fair-pp-6826f1f80edc145806b29a13).
+Otherwise, you can also directly use the dataset we provide.
 Using following code:

 ```python
 from datasets import load_dataset